freesewing/freesewing/markdown/dev/reference/api/pattern/en.md

 ## Pattern attributes

+- `Pattern.activePart`: Holds the id of the active part (while drafting)
+- `Pattern.activeSet`: Holds the id of the active set (while drafting)
+- `Pattern.designConfig`: Holds the design's configuration
 - `Pattern.designConfig`: Holds the design's configuration
 - `Pattern.patternConfig`: Holds the pattern's configuration
 - `Pattern.store`: Holds the pattern-wide Store